The Cathode Ray Tube site

 This tube is made of two regular light bulbs, in this case Osram Axial bulbs dated internally 1911.
-It should work like a Geissler tube when connected to DC only one bulb has a discharge, the filament is shortened and acts like an electrode and shows the production of heat on the filament on cathode side which will glow.
+It should work like a Geissler tube when connected to DC only one bulb has a discharge, the filament is shortened and acts like an electrode and shows the production of heat on the filament on the cathode side which will starting to glow.

 The complete McFarlan Moore setup.
 The stand is a replica of the original drawing from a 1909 Müller-Uri catalogue.
 Both tubes are original antiques.